chainer/chainer.org/_posts/2018-05-10-chainermn-on-kubernetes.md

 [Kubeflow's OpenMPI package](https://github.com/kubeflow/kubeflow/tree/master/kubeflow/openmpi/) in [Kubeflow](https://github.com/kubeflow/kubeflow) enables us launch [OpenMPI](https://www.open-mpi.org/) cluster on [Kubernetes](https://kubernetes.io/) very easily.

 Actually, __[Kubeflow's OpenMPI package](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/openmpi) have not been released officially__.
 But it has been already available in `master` branch of [Kubeflow](https://github.com/kubeflow/kubeflow) repository.
 So, Let's use it.
-Please note that this package is still heavily under development.
+Please note that this package is still in development mode.

 Kubeflow depends on [ksonnet](https://ksonnet.io/).
 If you're not faimiliar with [ksonnet](https://ksonnet.io/), I recommend you to follow [their official tutorial](https://ksonnet.io/docs/tutorial).